Polymer stress growth in viscoelastic fluids in oscillating extensional flows with applications to micro-organism locomotion: Stress response to oscillating extension with no coupling

 With this nondimensionalization both $\Wi$ and $\De$ scale with the relaxation time.
 In studies of locomotion, it is useful consider how the speed depends on $\De$ for a given gait.
 Similarly, in Section \ref{flexor:sec}, we consider how the stress depends on relaxation time as an object changes shape with a fixed amplitude.
 For such problems, it is useful to consider how the stress depends on the nondimensional stretch rate $\mathcal{A}=\alpha T=\Wi/(2\De)$ in place of $\Wi$.
 This other parameter captures the amplitude of the stretching independent of the relaxation time, and the relaxation time only appears in $\De$.
 For this nondimensionalization $\De=0$ corresponds to Newtonian flow.

 In Fig. \ref{fig:LAOE_sqwv}(b) we plot the max of the trace of the stress a function of $\De$ for a range of stretch rates $\mathcal{A} =1,2,4$.
 As $\De$ goes to either $0$ or $\infty$, the stress goes to zero, and as a result the stress is a nonmonotonic function of $\De$.
-The $\De$ where the peak stress occurs is fairly insensitive to the stretch rate.
+The $\De$ where the peak stress occurs is fairly insensitive to the stretch rate within the ranges of $\mathcal{A}$ presented.

+In \ref{C} we present results of a numerical solution to Eqs. \eqref{sig11ode}--\eqref{sig22ode} for the Giesekus model to demonstrate how additional nonlinear terms effect the theory developed in this section.